EduardoNunes5/eduardonunes5/README.md

 <details>
 <summary>Personal details.</summary>
 Hey, I'm Eduardo, undergraduate in Computer Science at UFCG, a University located in Paraiba - Brazil.
-I like watching animes, some series and movies well.
+I like watching animes, some series and movies as well.
 </details>